irbv-collections/collections-data-googlecode-to-github/README.md

 # VascanDataGooglecodeToGithub

-Light command-line gem used to import Google Code Vascan's issues into GitHub issues.
+Lightweight command-line gem used to import Google Code Vascan's issues into GitHub issues system.
 This project was created specially to transfer VASCAN issues and is not intended for direct reuse on other repository.
 Issues are read from the generated Google Takeout document.